-13. After the Math Lesson.
-The morning.
+13. After the Math Lesson: The Morning

-That particular Saturday morning had started with fog on the hills overlooking the Ocean.
-However, that was in the past.
-Now, at about 7 AM, one could see the town of New Ansedonia slowly emerging from the fog into the sun.
-The sky was bright pink, quickly turning to orange, in the East, while it still kept a dark blue-grey color over the Pacific, in the West.
+That particular Saturday morning started with fog on the hills overlooking the Ocean.
+But that was in the past.
+Now, around 7 AM, the town of New Ansedonia slowly emerged from the mist into the sun.
+The sky was bright pink, quickly turning to orange in the East, while it still kept a dark blue-gray color over the Pacific in the West

-In Mark's room, the very faint acoustic signal of an alarm clock resounded.
+In Mark's room, the very faint acoustic signal of an alarm clock resonated.
 The screen displayed "7:45 AM."
 Mark was already awake.
-He pulled himself up on one elbow and looked at Billie.
-Billie was sleeping, in the fetal position, still with a faint smile on his lips.
+He pulled himself up on one elbow and looked at Billie, who was sleeping in a fetal position, still wearing a faint smile.
 Mark breathed on his face.
-Billie's face puckered almost automatically, with closed eyes.
-Then he opened his eyes, saw Mark and a radiant smile appeared immediately on his face.
-He stretched while extending both arms toward Mark.
+Billie's face puckered almost automatically, eyes still closed.
+Then he opened his eyes, saw Mark, and a radiant smile immediately appeared on his face.
+He stretched, extending both arms toward Mark.
 They hugged tight.
-Billie kissed the cheek of Mark, his first kiss, a sweet, small one.
-Mark did not kiss him back.
+Billie kissed Mark's cheek-his first kiss to Mark, a sweet, small one.
+But Mark didn't kiss him back.
 Instead, he tenderly detached Billie from himself, holding his shoulders.
 They were sitting on the ample bed.

-Then Mark, still holding Billie, smiled:
+Then Mark, still holding Billie, smiled.
+"Good morning, Billie."
+"Good morning, Mark."

-Good morning, Billie.

-- Good morning, Mark.

-After some silence, Billie added:
+After some silence, Billie added, "You hug well."

-- You hug well.

-- A matter of practice.
+"A matter of practice."

-- But you don't kiss.
+"But you don't kiss."

-- No, I don't kiss.
-Primarily, I don't kiss boys.
+"No, I don't kiss.
+Especially, I don't kiss boys."

-- Lack of training?

-- Perhaps.

-Billie said eagerly:
+"Lack of practice?"

+"Perhaps."

-- Want to practice with me?
-I'd love to be kissed by you. - Thanks.
-However, the problem is that I'm not fond of kissing boys.
+Billie said eagerly, "Want to practice with me?
+I'd love to be kissed by you."

-Billie looked crestfallen, a sight Mark just could not stand.
-Thus, he went on:

-- ...but I decided that I would do whatever you ask me, because you are my friend, and I love you.
+"I'm not fond of kissing boys.
+Gentlemen don't kiss each other."
+Billie looked taken aback, a sight Mark simply couldn't stand.
+Thus, he went on: "...but I decided that I would do whatever you ask me, because you are my friend, and I love you.
 You just have to ask me once more, and I will kiss you.
 I'll do my best to learn.
-Promise.
+Promise "

-At this offer, coming, so to speak, from the very crucible of friendship, Billie did not reply immediately.
-He fell back lying on the bed and became thoughtful, while Mark was attentively looking at him.
+At this offer, coming, so to speak, from the very crucible of friendship, Billie didn't reply immediately.
+He fell back, lying on the bed, and became thoughtful, while Mark was attentively looking at him.
 In Billie's eyes, one could almost see his thoughts.
-Then, finally, Billie took his resolve, one of those final resolves, which one could make only at his age, and spoke solemnly, with a grave expression in his eyes:

-- I love you too Mark.
-Therefore, I will never ask you again to kiss me.
+Then, finally, Billie took his resolve, one of those final resolves which one can make only at his age, and spoke solemnly, with a grave expression in his eyes: "I love you too, Mark.
+Therefore, I will never ask you again to kiss me."

-Then he asked, timidly:

-But, at least, do you allow me to dream of your kisses?
-Mark smiled and nodded:
+Then he asked, timidly: "But, at least, do you allow me to dream of your kisses?"
+Mark smiled and nodded: "You may."
+Then he added, with mock severity: "But not too often!"

-- You may.

-Then he added, with mock severity:

-But not too often!

 They hugged again.
 Both had bright eyes.
-Probably there was in those eyes just one tear of happiness, which came from discovering how close was quickly becoming their friendship.
-That would be their program forever, just to guess each other's pleasure and do their best to bring it about.
-But what if, like in this case, the pleasure of the one demanded a sacrifice of the other?
+Probably there was in those eyes just one tear of happiness, which came from discovering how quickly their friendship was becoming close.
+That would be their program forever: just to guess each other's pleasure and do their best to bring it about.
+But what if, like in this case, the pleasure of one demanded a sacrifice of the other?
 The answer was simple: the one who would make the bigger sacrifice would be the happier to do it for his friend.